Gromov compactness for squiggly strip shrinking in pseudoholomorphic quilts: Squiggly strip quilts and figure eight bubbles

 The possible homotopy classes of figure eight bubbles in the above remark can be deduced from the removal of singularity theorem in \cite{b:singularity}.
 However, this also follows from the following weaker result which requires fewer estimates.
 It yields not a pseudoholomorphic quilt on \(S^2\) but a smooth quilt map with domain \(S^2 \cong (D^2)^- \cup (S^1 \times [0, 1]) \cup D^2\) that approximately captures the energy of the bubble.
 This result was first announced in \cite{w:chekanov}, but we include it here for convenience.
-It is the only point in this paper where we will not assume \(L_{01}\) and \(L_{12}\) to have immersed composition.
+As in Lemma~\ref{lem:hbar}, we do not assume $L_{01}$ and $L_{12}$ to have immersed composition.